omarkmu/pz-omichat/docs/sandbox-options/languages.md

 **Minimum:** `0`
 **Maximum:** `100`

-The number of rolls to reveal a word in a language the player doesn't understand.
+The number of rolls to attempt to reveal a word in a message sent with a language the player doesn't understand.
 This is used by the `$getunknownlanguagestring` function.

 ### LanguageSlots